LeoAlexandrov/Cms/README.md

 Save generated ClientId and Client Secret.
 Specify them [in settings.json file](https://github.com/LeoAlexandrov/Cms/blob/master/AleProjects.Cms/settings.json#L35)
 Note1: Client Secret will be displayed only once right after creation of the OAuth app.
-Note2: Another OAuth app will be required for production.
+Note2: Another Github OAuth app will be required for production.
+Microsoft and Google allow multiple Url/callbacks for a single application.

 ### App configuration